bolderbrush10/SearchlightAssault/README.md

 ### Art:
-- Make a dirt estucheon for where wires reach into the ground

 - Re-render everything with some kind of smudge / blur post-processing effect so it can blend in better with the base game

-- water_reflection

 - Shadow layer cleanup:
   I think I need to go into photoshop or blender and rig it so that any pixels from the base layer